gleesse/JobsParser/README.md

 # Todo List
-Describe patterns used
+- [ ] Describe patterns used.
 What can be done better, pros/cons of such approach

+General todo
-- [ ] Mechanizm to stop consuming for 3 hours when received 429 Too Many Requests
+- [x] Mechanizm to stop consuming for 3 hours when received 429 Too Many Requests
+- [ ] Add browser reuse instead of re-creation for each link
+- [x] Add error logging to file
+- [ ] FieldForm configuration - add optional flag
+- [ ] bool isAplied, shouldApply for the offer
+- [x] Replace wait idle with load/domload
+- [x] Remove the default task.delays
+- [x] Make checking the existence of an item with locator.count to avoid automatic wait and minimum timeout
+- [ ] Adding an exit command. error/success

 Add support for
 - [ ] https://theprotocol.it/